 When executives get together and make decisions about how their software should look and behave, focus often drifts away from the person who will use it.
 The larger your company, the more removed your designers and developers are from the people who will actually use what they create.

 Without the right approach to software design you could end up building:

 - App features that no one uses

 - Low adoption rates, or adoption by force rather than enthusiasm

 You certainly don’t want the project you’re championing to fail.
-Ensuring success, and designing software people want to use, requires a commitment to involve your end users in the process.Designing software people want to use, requires a commitment to involve your end users in the process.
+Ensuring success, and designing apps that people want to use, requires a commitment to involve your end users in the process.Designing software people want to use, requires a commitment to involve your end users in the process.
 Click To Tweet

 Rather than dictate the way it should be, your project team involves and empathizes with the people who will actually use the software they’re building.
 You focus on their needs and problems first.
 Rather than only on what the business needs from them.

 Here’s What Not To Do

 Let’s say you’re the COO at a company with a large field team that works outdoors surveying construction sites.
 Your field team currently documents their findings on paper forms and drops these back at the office at the end of the day.

 This creates all sorts of challenges for your team at the office.
 Problems such as:

 - More staff needed just to type hand-written notes into a digital database

 - Difficulty reading someone else’s hand-writing

 - Paper forms getting lost

 The mobile application is built, the teams are trained and told to use it.
 But, after a month you discover that the adoption rate is only at 10% and the office team is complaining about typos and data errors coming in through the digital forms.
 They want to scrap the app.

 Some pretty simple actions could have prevented this.

 Here’s How to Design Software & Apps That People Want to Use

 Through activities such as job shadowing, asking questions and simple mock-ups or prototypes, your project team would have empathy for users who: